 The list of relevant prior professional qualifications include:

-Teaching: individuals should have substantial experience working with pupils and families in a couselling capacity
+- Teaching: individuals should have substantial experience working with pupils and families in a counselling capacity

-Art Therapy: art, dance and movement and music therapists, qualfied and registered through the Health Professions Council
+- Art Therapy: art, dance and movement and music therapists, qualified and registered through the Health Professions Council

-Speech and Language Therapy: qualfied and registered with the Health Professions Council
+- Speech and Language Therapy: qualified and registered with the Health Professions Council

-Please refer to our Prior Prof Quals and APEL Procs, if you do not have one of the prior professional qualifications listed above.
+Please refer to our APEL Policy, if you do not have one of the prior professional qualifications listed above.